paluh/purescript-undefined-is-not-a-problem/README.md

 I've narrowed this idea down to handle only unions with `undefined` type.
 I really focus on optional record fields here.

-## Status

-I'm about to publish.
-I want to use this lib in a larger project before so I would know if the API is usable enough.

 ## Limitations

 You can encounter slow compilation time if you are going to process really large record types with the lib.
 I mean records with more than 80 or 100 fields can have an sigificant impact of module build time.
 [Here](https://discourse.purescript.org/t/rowlist-iteration-seems-to-be-relatively-slow/1492/4) you can find a related PS discourse thread for reference.